ron2015schmitt/Mathematiques/doc/status-release/README.md

   + special functions such as Bessel functions (C++17).

 **Linear algreba**
-  + element-wise mathematics for Vectors, Matrices, and Tensors
+  + element-wise mathematics for Vectors, Matrices, and MultiArrays
   + dot/inner product
   + outer product and wedge products in progress